COVID-19 Response: OPEN & Treating Patients In-Office, At Hospitals & Via Telehealth.

 Protein in the urine is called proteinuria, but may also be referred to as albuminuria or microalbuminuria.
 Your kidneys make urine by cleaning waste and extra fluid from your blood.
 Your kidneys also help prevent the loss of things that your body needs, like protein.

-syndrome.
+Inflammation of the kidney’s smallest filtering units (glomeruli) is called glomerulonephritis, but may also be referred to as nephritis or nephrotic syndrome.
 The inflammation and damage within the kidneys, as a result of glomerulonephritis, is often seen as a result of an autoimmune disease.

 Elevated pressure on the insides of the arteries in your body is called hypertension, but may also be referred to as high blood pressure.
 Over time, this elevated pressure on delicate renal vessels can cause damage to the kidneys blood flow and filtering units (glomeruli).

 The genetic disorder that replaces normal kidney tissue with multiple fluidfilled cysts is called polycystic kidney disease (PKD).
 This disease affects kidney function by decreasing the number of functioning filters available.
-PKD is the 4th leading cause of chronic kidney disease (CKD), which could progress to the complete loss of kidney function, also known as end-stage renal disease (ESRD).

 An imbalance of essential minerals in the body is called an electrolyte disorder.
 One of the primary functions of the kidneys is to balance out these important minerals in order for the body to function properly.